 The Alpine Loop trail system begins with the Alpine Walk trailhead located mere steps from the Blackcomb Mountain end of the Peak 2 Peak Gondola.
 The easy-walking, narrow dirt path leaves the sights and sounds of Whistler Blackcomb’s operations behind.
 Minutes later, hikers are immediately hit with a view of forever-reaching peaks, snow and sky.

 Be inspired by the style and indulgence found in Whistler.
 If you are looking for a day off from adventure, or perhaps you need to gear up for your next adventure, check out these featured products and visit our local retail partners.
 Happy Shopping!

 Whistler has you covered for tasty food & drink and unique gifts.
-Indulge in a classic Australian dessert with a “peaked” lamington at Peaked Pies; treat yourself to decadent fudge from Rocky Mountain Chocolate Factory; pick up a custom gift basket to thank that special person at Blackcomb Liquor Store; order a hand-made pet bowl for the furry family member, from White Dog Studios.
+Grab a hearty and delicious breakfast pie and a coffee at Peaked Pies; treat yourself to gourmet handmade ice cream, sorbet or frozen yoghurt from Rocky Mountain Chocolate Factory; pick up a custom gift basket to thank that special person at Blackcomb Liquor Store.

 Nothing says summer like a glass filled with a big bouquet of garden-fresh herbs.
 But some cocktails pack an equally mouth-watering punch with no greenery at all.

 Vancouver is a stunning destination to visit year-round, but it really comes alive in the summer.
 Here’s our handy guide on how to make the most of your visit.